ibrahidm/git-service-adapter/README.md

 This method does not allows for arguments to be passed.
 If for some reason multiple repositories need to be accessed (i.e. a base configuration and then environmental configurations -- not at all recommended, but a possibility: in general it is best to keep a unified set of configurations per environment), you should use multiple `ServiceAdapter` instances, and handle responses accordingly in your application.

+If there is an error fetching the remote configuration, method will return `false` to allow for error custom error handling.
+If the `mute` flag is set to `false`, a message will be logged to console.
+If a `pollInterval` is passed, failure will not break the loop.

 #### **Arguments**

 None

 #### **Output**

-Response in JavaScript `Object` format
+Success: Response in JavaScript `Object` format
+Failure: `false`

 ### `ServiceAdapter.prototype.printConnection()`